Tyler Stephenson Preview, Player Props: Reds vs. Angels

 Tyler Stephenson At The Plate

-- Stephenson is hitting .247 with 14 doubles, a triple, nine home runs and 43 walks.
+- Stephenson is batting .245 with 14 doubles, a triple, nine home runs and 43 walks.

-- Stephenson enters this game on a four-game hitting streak.
-During his last games, he's hitting .286 with one homer.

-- Stephenson has picked up a hit in 66 of 108 games this year, with multiple hits 23 times.
+- In 60.6% of his 109 games this season, Stephenson has picked up at least one hit.
+He's also had 23 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.